margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Footprints and Leaf Prints ##
-Footprints and leaf prints in the sidwalk
+Footprints and leaf prints in the sidewalk
 The footprints have paved the way

 <br>